-- Rhinolophus ferrumequinum.
-Only two solitary individuals of the species were reported.
+• Rhinolophus ferrumequinum.
+Only two solitary individuals were reported.
 The distribution area does not include the Republic of Moldova (International Union for Conservation of Nature [IUCN] map).
 Probably, during migrations in search of shelters for hibernation, some individuals penetrated the territory of the republic.
-However, a permanent stable population does not exist in Moldova. - Sicista subtilis.
+However, a permanent stable population does not exist in the country.

+• Sicista subtilis.
 The last report was in the 1960s.
 Since then, the species has not been observed due to the intense exploitation of the steppe lands.
 It is considered to no longer exist on the country's territory.

-Additionally, as can be seen in Table 2, it is proposed the database be updated to include the new site where 10 species of approximately 80 individuals of bats were recorded to achieve the IN MOD status of the current species by 2026.
+Additionally, it is proposed to update existing database by including the new site where 10 species (approximately 80 individuals) of bats were recorded, which can help achieve the IN MOD status of the current species by 2026 (Table 2).